solarwinds/uamsclient-ansible/README.md

 ### Override hostname
 Optional environment variable `UAMS_OVERRIDE_HOSTNAME` is used to set a custom Agent name.
 By default, Agent name is set to the hostname.
 You can assign value to this variable using variables from inventory file.
 See example below.

+### Managed locally
+Optional environment variable `UAMS_MANAGED_LOCALLY` is used to set Agent as managed locally by configuration file.
+Is designed to allow configuration of the UAMS Agent locally, without necessity of adding integrations manually from SWO page.

+If the UAMS Agent gets installed as a locally managed agent then it will wait for the local configuration file to be accessible.
+The default local configuration locations are:
+- Linux - `/opt/solarwinds/uamsclient/var/local_config.yaml`
+- Windows - `C:\ProgramData\SolarWinds\UAMSClient\local_config.yaml`

 ```
 # Inventory file